 This sheet is about having herpes zoster (shingles) in a pregnancy or while breastfeeding.
-This information should not take the place of medical care and advice from your healthcare provider.
+This information is based on research studies.
+It should not take the place of medical care and advice from your healthcare provider.

 What is herpes zoster (shingles)?